SharonLuk123/BusinessAnalyticsResearchAndImplement/README.md

 At this point, if a another passenger decides to book more than one seat eg 5 seats.
 The seat allocation will fail as there is only one seat remaining.

-The recursive function finds the positions of north,south, east and west to book seats accordingly as a whole.
-In the cases of not having enough empty seats to book the group of passengers, the recursive function will create seperated groups.